coleifer/peewee/docs/peewee/relationships.rst

    # bob -> bob-1
    # bob -> bob-2

-To make it a bit more obvious that it's doing the correct thing, we can ask Peewee to return the rows as dictionaries.
+Returning the rows as dictionaries makes this clearer:

 .. code-block:: python